lstmemery/jekyll-now/_posts/2017-1-21-Why-Kagglers-Love-XGBoost.md

 To prepare this data, I used Human Analog's code graciously provided via a [Kaggle kernel](https://www.kaggle.com/humananalog/house-prices-advanced-regression-techniques/xgboost-lasso/code).

-This script cleans up the dataset, get's it into a format that xgboost can read and synthesizes new features from the the existing data.
+This script cleans up the dataset, get's it into an XGBoost-readable format and engineers new features from existing data.
 For example, he adds a feature that describes whether the house was last renovated the year it was sold.

 ```python